rapha-pro/rapha-pro/README.md

 - 👯 Willing to collaborate on **Web or mobile development project**

-- 🤝 My Favorite Fields in CS
+- Fields of interests
-  - **AI/ML, Data Science, DevOps & Cloud, Web & Mobile development**
+  - **AI/ML, Data Science, DevOps & Cloud, Web & Mobile development, maths & physics**

 - 💬 Also Like Maths: **Calculus, Statistics, Linear Algebra**